 Dried garbanzo beans last for more than a year.
 For canned beans, use the "sell by date" on the can as your guide.
 Once canned garbanzos are opened, or dried garbanzos are cooked, keep them refrigerated and use within 3 to 4 days.

 How to Prepare

 Fresh or canned garbanzo beans can be prepared by baking, boiling, sauteing, frying, simmering in a sauce, grinding them to make falafel, or mashing them to make hummus.
-Dried garbanzo bean need to be cooked first.
-Soak dried beans in water overnight, then boil for about 2 hours, until beans are cooked.
+Dried garbanzo beans need to be cooked first.
+Soak dried beans in water overnight, then boil for about 2 hours, until beans are soft.